Parker Tree Service is now located in Mead, CO. Our core customer base is Longmont and surrounding areas.

 Like a forest, our process of “succession”, has come with growth and losses.
 After a forest goes through a set-back, known as a “disturbance” there is a period of time called “flux”.
 This period of time is sort of like nature pressing the reset button after a loss.
 What appears to be a major setback (like a fire or gale) may actually be a way for a forest to regenerate and adapt.

 As a small business owner who loves to learn by trial and error (the painful way), I have experienced many “ways to do business”.
+We have had very large crew sizes, lots of machinery, trucks, massive crane, massive wood chippers, etc… Some of the painful experiences have been growing opportunities for me as a person.

 Our business is “green” in that we take a holistic approach to tree care and we stress, “Reduce, Reuse, & Recycle.”
 We have never wasted any of our bi-products from our tree operations.
 We have never taken any tree debris to a landfill.
 All bi-products have been repurposed as a heat resource or as mulch.
 In fact, we have provided free firewood and mulch for over a decade.
 We have literally given away several thousand tons of wood products over the years.
 We will continue to provide free wood products, to the public, as long as we are in business.